+Tagged fish were used to measure various survival metrics;

+- in-pond (inclusive of post tagging to transfer mortality as well as in-pond)

+- release-to-McNary Dam

+- tagging-to-McNary Dam

-A total of 4,988 individuals were PIT tagged by BioMark, Inc. staff on November 17, 2015.
-Tagged fish were used to measure various survival metrics; in-pond, release-to-McNary Dam, and tagging-to-McNary Dam.
-Because tagging occurred before transfer, tagging-to-McNary survival metric is inclusive of both in-pond and downstream migratory survivals.
-Therefore, we view the tagging-to-McNary metric the best overall gauge of juvenile survival and most appropriate for comparison between the acclimated releases and reference releases (e.g., onstation or direct plants).
+Because tagging occurred prior to transfer, tagging-to-McNary survival was inclusive of both inpond and downstream migratory survivals.
+Therefore, we view tagging-to-McNary the best overall gauge of juvenile survival and most appropriate for comparison between the acclimated and reference releases (e.g., on-station or direct plants).